What Is Health Care Management? A Career Guide

 Benefits of a health care management career

-You'll have plenty of options for where you work, facilities as diverse as hospitals, nursing homes, doctor's offices, public health centers, university research labs, insurance companies, and pharmaceutical companies.
+You might have plenty of options for where you work, including hospitals, nursing homes, doctor's offices, public health centers, university research labs, insurance companies, and pharmaceutical companies.
 You'll be able to make an impact on your community, perhaps by devising new policies that support the health care community or helping patients with billing and insurance.
 Because of that, job satisfaction tends to be high.

 Placeholder

-As a health care service or medical manager, you can expect to earn a median salary of $101,340 per year and the highest 10 percent earning more than $205,620 [1].
+As a health care service or medical manager, you can expect to earn a median salary of $110,680 per year, with the highest 10 percent earning more than $216,750 [1].
 This is much higher than the national salary average for entry-level managers.
 The salary level is directly related to years of experience, qualifications, location, and where you work.
 Those working in a hospital setting tend to command the highest salaries [1].

 Related career paths

-Besides becoming a health care manager, there are plenty of career paths within health care management.
-They vary from entry-level administrative roles to higher-up leadership roles, meaning there are opportunities to advance in the career field
+Besides becoming a health care manager, plenty of career paths exist within health care management.
+They vary from entry-level administrative roles to higher-up leadership roles, meaning you’ll find opportunities to advance in the career field.

 If you're looking for a role in health care management, consider the following: